-In most cases, your retirement accounts including a 401k are protected from your creditors in bankruptcy.
-Read on to learn more about whether your 401k account is exempt in bankruptcy.
+In most cases, you can protect funds in a 401k and other tax-exempt retirement accounts from your creditors in bankruptcy.
+Read on to learn more about why your 401k account is likely safe if you file for Chapter 7 or Chapter 13 bankruptcy.

-401k and other retirement accounts that are qualified under the Employee Retirement Income Security Act (ERISA) are typically not part of your bankruptcy estate.
-Most employer-sponsored retirement plans are ERISA qualified.
-But if you are considering filing for bankruptcy, check with your employer to make sure your 401k is qualified.
+401ks and other Employee Retirement Income Security Act (ERISA) retirement accounts typically aren't part of your bankruptcy estate.
+Most employer-sponsored retirement plans are ERISA-qualified accounts but check with your employer.

-ERISA qualified retirement plans have transfer restrictions that protect the funds in your account from creditors.
-The Supreme Court has ruled that this transfer restriction is enforceable in bankruptcy and excludes ERISA qualified plans from property of the bankruptcy estate.
-This means that an ERISA qualified 401k account is protected in bankruptcy and cannot be used to pay your creditors.
+ERISA-qualified retirement plans have transfer restrictions that protect the funds in your account from creditors.
+The Supreme Court has ruled that this transfer restriction is enforceable in bankruptcy and excludes ERISA-qualified plans from property of the bankruptcy estate.
+As a result, an ERISA-qualified 401k account can't be used to pay your creditors.

-As discussed, your 401k and other retirement accounts are typically safe in bankruptcy.
-However, if you withdraw money from your retirement account and purchase other assets or place the money in a regular bank account prior to filing your case, it will not receive the special protections afforded to retirement funds.
-In addition, if your retirement plan is fraudulent or otherwise not a legitimate retirement account, then it will not be protected in bankruptcy.
+If you withdraw money from your retirement account and purchase other assets or place the money in a regular bank account before filing your case, it won't receive the special protections afforded to retirement funds.
+Also, your retirement plan won't be protected in bankruptcy if it is fraudulent or otherwise not a legitimate retirement account.
+Find out about protecting bank accounts in bankruptcy.